udaymarri/Build_OBL_AI_Chatbot_Platform/README.md

 ## 📈 Future Enhancements

 * Real-time ERP & CRM integration
-* Voice-enabled chatbot
+* Voice-enabled AI chatbot
+* RAG-based enterprise search
+* Cloud-native deployment
-* Advanced AI analytics using RAG architecture
+* Advanced predictive analytics
-* Cloud deployment and scalability

 ---

 ## 👨‍💻 Author

+**Uday Marri**

-Developed as an **AI-powered enterprise analytics platform** to demonstrate how conversational AI can transform business data interaction.
+Developed as an AI-powered enterprise analytics platform demonstrating how conversational AI can transform business data interaction and improve decision-making.

+---

+## ⭐ Support

+If you found this project useful, consider giving it a **⭐ Star** on GitHub!